mentorship-sponsorship/mentorship-guide-docs/docs/contributing.md

 ### 🖋 Spelling and grammar

-Noticed a spelling or grammar mistake, please submit the form, open an issue or submit a Pull Request.
+Noticed a spelling or grammar mistake, please submit the form, open an issue or create a Pull Request.

 ### 🐛 Bugs

-If you found a bug, please submit the form, open an issue or submit a Pull Request.
+If you found a bug, please create an issue, fill out the form, or email community@palante.co

 ### 💻 Features

-You can request a new feature by submitting the form, creating an issue, or emailing community@palante.co
+To request a new feature, please start a discussion, fill out the form, or email community@palante.co

 ### 💬 Questions

-If you have a question, please use the form, submit an issue, or email community@palante.co Thanks!
+If you have a question, please fill the form, start a discussion, or email community@palante.co Thanks!

 ## Thank you